Chevrolet Spark Insurance Rates

 Policy rates for type of insurance:

-Full coverage includes $500 physical damage insurance deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and Spark models.
+Price estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and Spark trim levels.

 Price Range Variability

-For the average 40-year-old driver, Chevrolet Spark insurance rates go from as low as $572 for just the minimum liability insurance to a high rate of $2,686 for high-risk insurance.
+For an average driver, Chevrolet Spark insurance rates go from as low as $572 for basic liability insurance to a high of $2,686 for a driver who requires high-risk insurance.

 Urban vs. Rural Price Range

-Your location has a significant impact on the price of insurance.
-Areas with sparse population are shown to have a lower frequency of comprehensive and collision claims than congested cities.
+Living in a larger city can make a big difference on auto insurance rates.
+Areas with sparse population are shown to have a lower frequency of accident claims than congested cities.

-The examples above highlight why all drivers should compare rates for a specific zip code and risk profile, rather than relying on rate averages.
+The examples above show why it is important to get quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.